|Rewards Rating:||3.9 / 5|

 APR19.99% to 29.99% variable purchase APR based on creditworthiness.
 Rates as of 6/1/2023

 The new My GM Rewards enters the marketplace as Goldman Sachs’ charged-up replacement for the now-discontinued GM Buypower card.
 The card debuts with no annual fee and a better-than-average rewards rate with 7 points for every $1 spent on GM-related purchases, including new and certified pre-owned vehicles and vehicle service.
 You’ll also earn a whopping 4X points back on all other purchases.

-Besides the solid rewards rate, My GM Rewards comes with a 0% introductory APR on purchases for the first twelve months (17.24% to 27.24% variable APR thereafter), which is not as long as many cards on the market.
+Besides the solid rewards rate, My GM Rewards comes with a 0% introductory APR on purchases for the first twelve months (19.99% to 29.99% variable APR thereafter), which is not as long as many cards on the market.
 If you want to finance a large purchase over time without racking up interest, you may be better off with a card that provides a longer interest-free period.
-For example, the Wells Fargo Reflect® Visa card offers a 0% introductory rate for up to 21 months from account opening on purchases and qualifying balance transfers (15.99% to 27.99% variable APR thereafter) with no annual fee.
+For example, the Wells Fargo Reflect® Visa card offers a 0% introductory rate for 21 months from account opening on purchases and qualifying balance transfers (17.99% to 29.99% variable APR thereafter); qualifying balance transfers transfers must be made within the first 120 days to qualify for the introductory APR, (balance transfer fee of 5%, min $5).
+The card also comes with no annual fee.

 But, if you’re looking for a rewards card that may help lower some of your GM-related expenses, the My GM Rewards Card could fit the bill.

 - Offers 15,000 bonus points with a low minimum spending requirement of $1,000 during your first 3 months

 - Cardholders can redeem points with no limits on a new vehicle purchase or lease

 - Earnings are unlimited and never expire for the life of the account